Management of borderline personality disorder: Antipsychotics

 The newer atypical antipsychotics are claimed to have an improved adverse effect profile than the typical antipsychotics.
 Antipsychotics are also sometimes used to treat distortions in thinking or false perceptions.
 One meta-analysis of two randomly controlled trials, four non-controlled open-label studies and eight case reports has suggested that several atypical antipsychotics, including olanzapine, clozapine, quetiapine and risperidone, may help BPD patients with psychotic-like, impulsive or suicidal symptoms.
-However, there are numerous adverse effects of antipsychotics, notably Tardive dyskinesia (TD).
+However, there are numerous adverse effects of antipsychotics, notably tardive dyskinesia (TD).
 Atypical antipsychotics are known for often causing considerable weight gain, with associated health complications.

 Mood stabilizers

 Mood stabilizers are anticonvulsant drugs used for both epilepsy and reduction in mood variations in patients with excessive and often dangerous mood variabilities.
 Often, the goal of the anticonvulsants are to bring certain areas of the brain to equilibrium and control outbursts and seizures.
-Mood stabilizers (used primarily to treat Bipolar disorder) such as lithium or lamotrigine may be of some use to help depressed or labile periods, as well as rapid changes in mood.
-A Random Controlled trail by Lieb (2010) found mood stabilizer Valproate semisodium showed a significant decrease in interpersonal conflicts and depression.
-It was also found that Topiramate showed a significant decrease in interpersonal issues and depression.
+Mood stabilizers (used primarily to treat bipolar disorder) such as lithium or lamotrigine may be of some use to help depressed or labile periods, as well as rapid changes in mood.
+A random controlled trial by Lieb (2010) found mood stabilizer valproate semisodium showed a significant decrease in interpersonal conflicts and depression.
+It was also found that topiramate showed a significant decrease in interpersonal issues and depression.
 Lamotrigine showed a significant decrease in impulsivity and anger-related behaviors.
 Carbamazepine showed no significant effects on patients with BPD.
 Mood stabilizers are often used to treat comorbid disorders in BPD patients.
 There is currently no medicine with an overall significant effect on BPD as a whole.
-Mood stabilizers should be used in very small doses for short periods of time.